 Stata Statistical Software (Stata Corporation, College Station, TX) is not required for any of the homework or exam problems, but some students find it useful for the unit on inter-rater agreement.
 Version 13 or higher is acceptable.
 A six-month student license for Stata/IC is the least expensive option that will be suitable to complete all course assignments, but Stata/SE is recommended for robust future use.
 The TICR Program has arranged for a sizeable discount for UCSF-affiliated personnel.

 Grading is based equally on homework (including the problem-writing assignment, which counts as 1 homework) and a take-home final exam.
-Students will turn in 9 problem sets, a problem-writing assignment (due at 8:30 am on Tuesday 11/17), and a final exam (due at 8:30 am on Tuesday 12/8/2020).
+Students will turn in 9 problem sets, a problem-writing assignment, and a final exam.
 The problem sets are due at the beginning of each Thursday small group session.
-Except for the first Thursday (9/17), the small-group session will be devoted to reviewing the problem set that students have just turned in.
+Except for the first Thursday (9/16), the small-group session will be devoted to reviewing the problem set that students have just turned in.
 On the first Thursday, we will play the "Kappa Game".
-You should try to watch the first lecture, read Chapters 1 and 5 of the textbook, and do the problem exercises prior to the small group session on 9/17.
+You should watch the first lecture, read Chapters 1 and 5 of the textbook, and do Problem Set 0 (not to be turned in) prior to the small group session on 9/16.

 Students not in full-year TICR Programs who satisfactorily pass all course requirements will, upon request, receive a Certificate of Course Completion.